 Understanding truck accidents and their impact

-Truck accidents often have far-reaching consequences that go beyond physical injuries.
-To understand the full impact of truck accidents, it’s important to consider why they tend to be more severe and how they affect victims emotionally and financially.
+The effects of truck accidents stretch far beyond physical injuries.
+To fully grasp their impact, it’s crucial to understand why these crashes tend to be more severe and how they affect victims emotionally and financially.

 Why truck accidents are more severe